ttheland/insect-identification/README.md

 - For experimentation, use Wandb.
 - For demo, use huggingface with Gradio.
 - [Demo for weighted accruacy / better visualization](https://colab.research.google.com/drive/1Jsdfmc4Xd3gJYui2VLXfUfHnOOMJnJAE?usp=sharing)
+- survey of lightweight model performance on insect classification

 ---